githubEdit

 Conclusion

-The fighter cost system's complexity is a direct reflection of the game it models.
+The fighter cost system's complexity is a reflection of the complexity of Necromunda and our need for an easy-to-manage content library.
 Each architectural decision supports specific game mechanics while maintaining reasonable performance and developer experience.
-The system successfully balances:
+The system balances:

 • Accuracy: Faithful implementation of game rules